rails/webpacker/README.md

 gem 'webpacker', git: 'https://github.com/rails/webpacker.git'
 ```

-**Note:* Use `rake` instead of `rails` if you are using webpacker with rails version < 5.0
+**Note:** Use `rake` instead of `rails` if you are using webpacker

-## Integrations
+with rails version < 5.0

-Webpacker ships with basic out-of-the-box integration for React, Angular, Vue and Elm.
-You can see a list of available commands/tasks by running `./bin/rails webpacker` or `./bin/rake webpacker` in rails version < 5.0
+Webpacker by default ships with basic out-of-the-box integration
+for React, Angular, Vue and Elm.
+You can see a list of available
+commands/tasks by running `./bin/rails webpacker` or `./bin/rake webpacker`
+in rails version < 5.0

 ### React